leviathansecurity/TunnelVision/README.md

 6. `hostname -I `
 	- The IP address is needed for the next step where we SSH from our Windows host
 ### Setting up the server
-1. From your windows host open Powershell `ssh administrator@{IP from Install Step 6}`
+1. From your Windows host open Powershell `ssh administrator@{IP from Install Step 6}`
 	- ![powershell ssh example ](instruction_screenshots/powershell_ssh.png)
 2. `git clone https://github.com/leviathansecurity/TunnelVision.git`
 3. `cd TunnelVision`